The Secret Roots of Anger and Irritation

 High Stress Simply having too much to do and too little time to do it can increase the frequency of of irritable outbursts.

-Fatigue Research has indicated that being just a little bit sleep deprived makes a big difference in our ability to roll with whatever life throws our way.
+Fatigue Anger and Irritation increase when we are tired or run down.
+Research has indicated that being just a little bit sleep deprived makes a big difference in our ability to roll with whatever life throws our way.
 If you are tired, you might be cranky.

 Trauma The experience of having your personal safety violated, or witnessing someone else’s safety being violated changes the way that your brain manages itself when if feels threatened.
-If you have been though relationships or incidents that were unsafe, you may be prone to anger easily.
+If you have been though relationships or incidents that were unsafe, you may be prone to easy anger and irritation.

 E-mail me at firstname.lastname@example.org or